 Ubuntu is still a reference in the workstation/desktop space.
 A lot of software out there is still created or tested with Ubuntu as a target.
 But will Ubuntu ever regain ground in the gaming space?
 It’s hard to see them change priorities anytime soon, and even if they did, they have quite a lot of competition these days, and one would be hard pressed to find a good reason to stick or switch back to Ubuntu.
 PopOS is already a kind of “more user friendly” version of Ubuntu, and Mint acts as the “more polished little one”.
 Well, they are not that little anymore, since PopOS and Mint combined are now bigger than Ubuntu itself according to this dataset!

-And let’s not forget that there’s a whole new wave of novel distro designs in the past few years, focusing on making systems more robust with proper change tracking, versioning, and usually immutable file systems:
+And let’s not forget that there’s a whole new wave of novel distro designs in the past few years, focusing on making systems more robust with proper change tracking, versionning, and usually immutable file systems:

 Those are great experiments to build the future of Linux distros and we can clearly see that Ubuntu has missed that train while some other popular distros are definitely placing their bets there.